 P2X

-© Alexander Limbach - stock.adobe.com
+© ake1150 – stock.adobe.com

 Additionally, P2X has developed a roadmap.
 It is monitoring the development of the various P2X technologies and evaluating them in terms of ecological, economic and social sustainability criteria.
 The findings will be incorporated into the further development of P2X technologies.
 Anyone interested can download all four previous versions of the roadmap at the bottom of this page.

-Focus: aviation fuel, location analysis, capacity building
+Focus: aviation fuel, site analysis, capacity building

 Achievements to date

-Electrolysis divides the molecule water (H2O) into oxygen (O) and hydrogen (H2).
+Electrolysis divides the molecule water (H2O) into oxygen (O2) and hydrogen (H2).
 P2X has investigated electrolysers that require less iridium than before.
 The precious metal is extremely rare, and supplies are limited.
 The researchers have succeeded in reducing the amount of iridium in hydrogen electrolysis by a factor of ten - while maintaining the same output.
 This enables a significantly more cost-efficient production of hydrogen electrolysers.

 Synthesis gas is a mixture of hydrogen and carbon monoxide.
 P2X utilizes it to produce fuels and raw materials for the chemical industry.
 Depending on the desired product, though, a different ratio of hydrogen to carbon monoxide is required.
-The project has developed a process that converts water andCO2 into synthesis gas in just one step using electricity from renewable sources (solar, wind).
+The project has developed a process that converts water and CO2 into synthesis gas in just one step using electricity from renewable sources (solar, wind).
 This so-called high-temperature co-electrolysis takes place at 800 degrees Celsius.
 The special feature of the P2X system is that it can produce synthesis gas with different mixing ratios of hydrogen and carbon monoxide.

-Please understand that this short explainer video is unfortunately only available in German
+Please understand that this short explainer video is unfortunately only available in German.

 Oxymethylene ethers - OME for short - are low-emission fuels and can be used in the production of plastics.
 P2X researchers have produced them from carbon monoxide, hydrogen and methanol.
-Previously, expensive catalysts coated with rare precious metals were required.
+So far, expensive catalysts coated with rare precious metals were required.
 The project has now developed ways of using catalysts that do not require precious metals and allow for a more efficient conversion.

 Project background in detail

-• In their role as chemical energy storage systems, PtX technologies enable flexibility by augmenting volatile renewable energies
+• In their role as chemical energy storage systems, PtX technologies enable flexibility by augmenting volatile renewable energies.

-• They can be deployed where direct electrification is not possible or not economical (heavy goods transport, sea and air transport, chemical industry, steel and glass production)
+• They can be deployed where direct electrification is not possible or not economical (heavy goods transport, sea and air transport, chemical industry, steel, and glass production).

-• PtX technologies also help to replace fossil raw materials and energy sources in the production of fuels and other commodities, thereby reducing CO2 emissions
+• PtX technologies also help to replace fossil raw materials and energy sources in the production of fuels and other commodities, thereby reducing CO2 emissions.

 • How to reduce costs and accelerate upscaling by lowering the amount of the rare metal iridium without losing efficiency?